-As a historic Market Town Sandbach hosts a range of local amenities.
-To maintain accessibility of local amenities for local residents and the surrounding parishes, services and the public transport network, accessibility improvements are also required for residents in the surrounding rural settlements, such as older residents and those that do not have access to a car to access the services in Sandbach.
+To maintain accessibility of local amenities, services and the public transport network, accessibility improvements are also required for residents in the surrounding rural settlements, such as older residents and those that do not have access to a car.

-Due to annual nitrogen dioxide limits being exceeded, an Air Quality Management Area (AQMA) was declared in 2009 for a number of properties along the A533 Middlewich Road, and another at the A534 Holmes Chapel Road/A5022 junction.
+Due to annual nitrogen dioxide limits being exceeded, an Air Quality Management Area (AQMA)

+was declared in 2009 for a number of properties along the A534 Middlewich Road, and another at the A534 Holmes Chapel Road/A5022 junction.
 It is important to protect and improve the environment, support improved air quality and address the AQMAs in Sandbach in line with the Council's forthcoming Air Quality Strategy.

 Cheshire East has a vision to continue to maintain and improve quality of place in the borough, building on our environmental assets.
-The vitality of Sandbach town centre should be maintained and further developed to enhance its attractiveness destination for businesses, employers, visitors and residents.
+Sandbach should be developed with the aim of creating an attractive destination for investors, employers, visitors and residents.
 Improving connections between attractions, such as local shops, and leisure routes for example would improve the quality of place and attractiveness further.

-Approximately 22% of adults in Cheshire East engage in physically activity for less than 30mins a week.
-This is concerning as it is well established that physical inactivity is a major contributory factor to poor health.
-There is therefore a need to encourage more active lifestyles in the borough in support of good health.
+Approximately 22% of adults in Cheshire East are physically active for less than 30mins a week and we know that physical inactivity is a major contributory factor to poor health.
+There is therefore a need to encourage more active lifestyles in the borough to establish physical activity in formative years of resident's lives and maintaining this.

-Deprivation is commonly associated with poor health outcomes.
-The index of multiple deprivation (2015) shows that Sandbach has relatively low levels of deprivation in comparison to the wider borough and country.
+Deprivation is commonly associated with poor health outcomes and Sandbach has relatively low levels of deprivation in comparison to the wider borough and country.
 However, there are pockets of deprivation around the centre of Sandbach and the high street.